KDAB/knut/docs/API/script/message.md

 # Message

-Provides methods to display different messages to the user.
+Singleton with methods to display different messages to the user.
 [More...](#detailed-description)

 ```qml
 import Script 1.0